State of Rust 2026

 When: Now.
 Trusted Publishing available since July 2025.

 Context: Three malware incidents plus a phishing campaign hit crates.io in 2025, including typosquatting and Web3-themed packages.
-Rust's memory safety doesn't protect against supply chain attacks—the ecosystem is now a high-value target.
+Rust's memory safety doesn't protect against supply chain attacks, and the ecosystem is now a high-value target.

 3. TUF (The Update Framework) for Supply Chain